dCache/dcache-book2/config-pnfs.md

 pnfsIDs
 =======

 Each file in PNFS has a unique 12 byte long pnfsID.
 This is comparable to the inode number in other filesystems.
-The pnfsID used for a file will never be reused, even if the file is deleted.
-DCACHE uses the pnfsID for all internal references to a file.
+The pnfsID used for a file will never be reused, even if the file is deleted. dCache uses the pnfsID for all internal references to a file.

 The pnfsID of the file `filename` can be obtained by reading the command-file `.(id)(filename)` in the directory of the file.